 Dr. Elizabeth Swanson

-Serving as President of the Board from 2013-2015, Liz is originally from the Waterloo-Cedar Falls area.
+Liz is originally from the Waterloo-Cedar Falls area.
 She holds a Bachelor of Science degree in Nursing, a Master of Science degree in Nursing, and a Doctorate (PhD) in Student Development and Personnel, all from the University of Iowa.
-She served as the Board’s Vice President before serving as President.
+She served as the Board’s Vice President before serving as President in 2013-2015.

 Dr. Swanson has over 40 years of service in various capacities to the University of Iowa including staff nurse, instructor, tenured faculty member, Chair, Associate Vice President for Health Professions Education, and Associate Dean for International Programs.
 She recently retired as Associate Professor and Director, External Relations at the University of Iowa College of Nursing.

 She also has a record of scholarship with the publication of 39 peer reviewed papers, 11 edited books, 15 book chapters, 6 commentaries, 60 international, national and local presentations, and external and internal grants.